Footy Tech Nerds: 20 Years & A Pandemic

 Updated: Mar 15

 The job of an analyst at the elite level of sport is an enviable one.
 But as the saying goes, "it's not all beer and skittles".

 Let’s take a look back and see how the job has evolved over the years.
 It's fair to say the footy technology landscape has changed a fair bit...

-(Before you ask, not all of this is autobiographical – but all of it is true…and none of it intends to offend)
+Not all of this is autobiographical – but all of it is true.

 It’s late in the year 2000.
 We were supposed to have Hoverboards by now but all we’ve got is the Bombers nearly going undefeated for the season.

 Every team has high hopes to knock them off the next year.